httpwg/wg-materials/ietf99/minutes.md

 cbk: for hpack case  could have errors that should result in closing connection

-jana: there is no quic error that will cause quic to close stream it seems odd here for app to close conneciton quic has signalling stream, app should do that to signal needs and quic can then close stream
+jana: there is no quic error that will cause quic to close stream it seems odd here for app to close connection quic has signalling stream, app should do that to signal needs and quic can then close stream

 mb: perhaps could convey such on signalling stream

-mt: hazard is the conneciton continues during time the close-conn processing is occuring having quic being aware means quic machinery will be doing lots of stuff instead of just going away
+mt: hazard is the connection continues during time the close-conn processing is occurring having quic being aware means quic machinery will be doing lots of stuff instead of just going away

 Charles 'Buck' Krasic 4:04 it seems very likely to me that some HPACK/QPACK/QCRAM errors will necessitate closing the connection.

 jana: [seems to agree w/MT]
-we shud have this discussion in the quic WG too
+we should have this discussion in the quic WG too

 ### slide 15: priorities and placeholders

-mb: FF impls priorities using idle strems which are never used
+mb: FF implements priorities using idle streams which are never used

 patric mcmanus(pm): individ:
 have a table of grouping orders to do this?

-mt: the ? stream id does not allow us to do this wud have possibility of DoS because the stream is just a placeholder, and other party can just open streams up and consume resources on ur end dont think u avoid the unbounded state problem by doing this
+mt: the ? stream id does not allow us to do this would have possibility of DoS because the stream is just a placeholder, and other party can just open streams up and consume resources on ur end dont think u avoid the unbounded state problem by doing this

 cbk: i head it said a few times some unhappiness w/h2 priority scheme, so http/quic ought to address the h2 priority scheme?

 mnot: head expressed most is we want to keep this as close to h2 as possible, but we will assess this as we go along...

-mt: sticking to that philosph means we shud be open to possiblity of re-engr the priority scheme, but we have lots of balls in air, thinks other issues are more important....
+mt: sticking to that philosophy means we should be open to possibility of re-engineering the priority scheme, but we have lots of balls in air, thinks other issues are more important....

 mnot: folks have expressed to not do opportunistic changes here